idvoretskyi/terraform-gcp-k8s/README.md

 * Uses ARM-based Tau T2A instances (t2a-standard-1) for optimal price/performance
 * Located in us-central1 region where T2A instances are available
 * Includes autoscaling configuration from 0 to 3 nodes (configurable)
-* Uses a single, simplified ARM-based node pool
 * Uses the latest available Kubernetes version via RAPID release channel
 * Properly configured for VPC-native networking
+* **Now using the official Google-maintained GKE module** for improved reliability and best practices

 ## Prerequisites

 *   Google Cloud Platform (GCP) account
-*   Terraform installed
+*   Terraform installed (v1.0.0+)
-*   GCP project ID
+*   GCP project ID (will use your current gcloud project if not specified)

 ## Usage